mrjunior6/alpha-blog/README.md

-Ruby on Rails application, it's a blog system.
+Ruby on Rails application, it's a simple blog system.